zX3no/gonk/README.md

 - [ ] Toggles for artist/album/song only search

-- [ ] Gronk player and UI should be seperate like mpd/client.
+- [ ] gonk player and UI should be seperate like mpd/client.
 The player should hold state such as the queue, volume and handle the music output.

 ## ❤️ Contributing